Tsuga mertensiana: Uses

 Native Americans used the species less often than western hemlock, but specifically used mountain hemlock boughs as beds and bathing brushes.

 Since the mid-20th century, the species has been used for lumber, often mixed with western hemlock.

 Cultivation

 Outside of its native range, mountain hemlock is grown as an ornamental tree.
+It was described by John Muir as "the most singularly beautiful of all the California coniferae".
 It is planted as a specimen tree in native plant landscapes in California, and particularly in gardens in northern Great Britain and Scandinavia, where it is appreciated for its blue–green color and tolerance of severe weather.
 Cultivation is limited by the very slow growth of young plants and its susceptibility to urban air pollution.

 Several cultivars have been selected, mainly for intensely glaucous foliage color including: